All Products

 5. After the acceleration instance is created, you can view its details on the details page.

-1. In the Actions column of the added connector, click Deploy.
+1. In the Actions column for the connector you added, click Deploy.
 In the Deploy panel, obtain the deployment command.

-2. Log on to the server or virtual machine where you want to deploy the connector as the root user and run the deployment command.
-The Deploy panel also provides commands to upgrade or uninstall the connector and to export logs.
+2. Log in to the destination server or virtual machine as the root user and run the deployment command.
+The Deploy panel also provides commands for upgrading the connector, uninstalling it, and exporting logs.

-1. Go to the Instances page in the GA console and view the managed object and its status.
+1. Navigate to the Instances page on the Global Accelerator console to view managed objects and their status.

-2. If your account supports Cross-border Express Connect, the automatically created managed GA instance defaults to the Cross-border Express Connect mode.
+2. If the current account supports Cross-border Express Connect, the automatically created managed GA instance defaults to the Cross-border Express Connect mode.
 Otherwise, it defaults to the BGP (Multi-ISP) Pro mode.

-1. Go to the Application Management page and click Add Application.
+1. Navigate to the Application Management page and click Add Application.

-2. In the Basic Configuration section, configure the following parameters:
+2. In the Basic Configurations step, configure the following parameters:

 • Application Name: Enter a name for the application.